Blablabla3012/RedBulb-Inversion/README.md

 Sanguine Bond ✅
 * no sanguine bond spikes in demonic Angel
 * spawn confessional in angelic devil
-    * spawns in center of room -> maybe change position, but: layout is "dangerous"
 <a/>

 # ToDo: